Blaeu Atlas of Scotland: Description and genesis

 Blaeu's Atlas of Scotland is ultimately based on the work of Scottish cartographer Timothy Pont, who likely did the fieldwork on which his maps were based in the 1580s and 1590s.
 Pont never finished the work; he did ask King James VI and I for financial support for an atlas in the 1610s, but he died in 1615 and the project came to naught.
 Sir James Balfour, 1st Baronet, of Denmilne and Kinnaird, came across Pont's work toward the end of the 1620s and rescued them; he, in turn, passed them on to John Scot, Lord Scotstarvit, from whom Joan Blaeu, working in Amsterdam, received them in the early 1630s.
 Blaeu had shown interest in mapping Scotland in 1626 in correspondence with Scot, and so Balfour's find proved timely.
 Around 35 of the Scottish maps came from Pont; others came from Robert Gordon of Straloch and his son James.

 Joan Blaeu explains in the preface that the maps of Scotland depended on the work of Pont and that John Scot had been instrumental in transferring those maps ("but much torn and deformed") to Amsterdam.
 Blaeu organized the maps, and "finishing touches" (corrections and some descriptions) were applied by Robert and James Gordon.
 Descriptions for Orkney and Shetland were written by someone from Orkney; all others are derived from George Buchanan and an Englishman named Camden (whose descriptions were often corrected by John Scot).

 The preface of the Volume IV in the series announced it already in 1645 but it was not published until 1654, in Latin, French, and German (earlier volumes of Blaeu's Atlas Maior were published separately in various languages).
 A Spanish edition was published probably in 1659.

 The atlas has 49 maps of Scotland and, despite its common name ("Blaeu Atlas of Scotland"), 6 maps of Ireland.
-For cartobibliographer Van der Krogt, the Irish maps indicate that Blaeu wasn't interested in an atlas of Scotland per se, and the slow production development (nearly twenty-five years passed between the first the first communications regarding Scottish maps and the publication of the book) suggests that it was not of great commercial significance to the firm either.
+For cartobibliographer Van der Krogt, the Irish maps indicate that Blaeu wasn't interested in an atlas of Scotland per se, and the slow production development (nearly twenty-five years passed between the first communications regarding Scottish maps and the publication of the book) suggests that it was not of great commercial significance to the firm either.